linsight/awsenv/README.md

 2. Once `awsenv` sets the AWS credentials environment for you.
 You don't need to append `--profile` option to the AWS CLI commands anymore.
 The AWS CLI will use the profile set with the `AWS_PROFILE` variable.

-3. Feel free to enchance the script for other variables like `AWS_SESSION_TOKEN`
+3. Feel free to enhance the script for other variables like `AWS_SESSION_TOKEN`